3,5-Dimethoxyamphetamine

+Use and effects

+The effects of 3,5-DMA in humans have not been reported.

+Pharmacology

+Pharmacodynamics

 In an early study, it showed similar affinity for serotonin receptors as mescaline (3,4,5-trimethoxyphenethylamine) but had more than an order of magnitude lower affinity than DOx (4-substituted 2,5-dimethoxyamphetamine) drugs like DOM, DOET, and DOB.
 However, in a later study, it showed no or very low affinity for the serotonin 5-HT_{2A} and 5-HT_{2C} receptors (K_{i} = >10,000 nM), whereas DOB showed high affinity for these receptors (K_{i} = 32 nM and 64 nM, respectively).

 3,5-DMA's effects on monoamine reuptake and efflux have also been studied.
 It appeared to be weak or inactive as a norepinephrine reuptake inhibitor and norepinephrine releasing agent.
 Likewise, it was a very weak serotonin reuptake inhibitor (IC_{50} = 18,500 nM) and serotonin releasing agent (active at ≥10,000 nM).

 3,5-DMA was inactive in substituting for DOM in rodent drug discrimination tests (4–14% appropriate responding for 5–12.5 mg/kg), suggesting that it would not be hallucinogenic in humans.
 However, it has shown other pharmacological effects in mice and with similar potency as mescaline, whereas it was inactive in rats.

+Chemistry

+Synthesis

-The effects of 3,5-DMA in humans have not been reported.
-3,5-DMA has been detected as an adulterant in forensic drug samples.
+The chemical synthesis of 3,5-DMA has been described.

+History

+3,5-DMA was first described in the scientific literature by F. Benington and colleagues by at least 1968.
+It was not included as an entry in Alexander Shulgin's 1991 book PiHKAL (Phenethylamines I Have Known and Loved), but was subsequently included as an entry in his 2011 book The Shulgin Index, Volume One: Psychedelic Phenethylamines and Related Compounds.
+The drug has been detected as an adulterant in forensic drug samples.

+Society and culture

+Legal status

 As a positional isomer of 2,5-dimethoxyamphetamine (2,5-DMA; DMA-4), 3,5-DMA is a Schedule I controlled substance in the United States.

-A derivative of 3,5-DMA, 4-bromo-3,5-dimethoxyamphetamine (4-Br-3,5-DMA), showed relatively high affinity for the serotonin 5-HT_{2A} and 5-HT_{2C} receptors (K_{i} = 210 nM and 570 nM, respectively).
-However, it was not active as a psychedelic at the assessed doses (4–10 mg).
+It is also a controlled substance in Canada as an analogue of amphetamine.